 Since its founding in 2008, 3ie has awarded over 300 grants (249 impact evaluations, 38 systematic reviews and 23 other studies) in over 50 countries, with a total value of US$125,164,797.

 3ie has offices in New Delhi, London and Washington, DC.
-The three main funders of 3ie are the Bill & Melinda Gates Foundation, UKaid through the Department for International Development and the William and Flora Hewlett Foundation.
+The three main funders of 3ie are the Bill & Melinda Gates Foundation, UKaid through the Foreign, Commonwealth & Development Office (FCDO) and the William and Flora Hewlett Foundation.

 3ie brings together those who wish to use impact evaluation findings with those who conduct them.
 To ensure useful measurement, it mobilises and focuses resources for relevant questions that matter in the real world, and paves the way for more transparent research practices.
 3ie also works closely with governments and NGOs to strengthen their systems for prioritising evaluations and using findings.